jetperch/joulescope_driver/README.md

     cmake ..
     cmake --build . && ctest .

-This package includes a command-line tool, jsdrv_util:
+This package includes a command-line tool, jsdrv:

-    jsdrv_util --help
+    jsdrv --help
-    jsdrv_util scan
+    jsdrv scan

-## Python bindings
+### Build python bindings

-The python bindings are made to work with Python 3.9 and later.
-To install the dependencies:
+Install a compatible version of Python 3.9 or later.
+To install the pyjoulescope_driver dependencies:

     cd {your/repos/joulescope_driver}
-    pip3 install -U requirements.txt
+    python -m pip install -U requirements.txt

 You should then be able to build the native bindings:

-    python3 setup.py build_ext --inplace
+    python setup.py build_ext --inplace

+You can build the package using isolation:

+    python -m build

+Depending upon your system configuration, you may need to replace "python" with "python3" or the full path to your desired python installation.

 On Windows, you may be prompted to install the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-You may also need to use "python" rather than "python3" on some platforms.

-And run the Python tools:

-    python3 -m pyjoulescope_driver --help
-    python3 -m pyjoulescope_driver scan
-    python3 -m pyjoulescope_driver info
-    python3 -m pyjoulescope_driver info * --verbose

-You may optionally choose to use a Python virtual environment.